TritonDataCenter/rfd/rfd/0055/README.md

 manifests and systemd-enabled distributions see more use in production.
 It must be a workflow which the LX emulation is capable of handling.

+Because of the need to support `PrivateTmp`, this RFD focuses on the LX design for `mount` namespaces.

+## Mount Namespace Overview

+There are three mount operations that interact with a mount namespace.
+- `MS_SHARED` - The mount point is shared between the parent and child namespace.
+Any new mount or unmount under the shared mount point is visible to both namespaces, no matter which side initiated the action.
+That is, mount changes propagate both ways.
+- `MS_SLAVE` - Any new mount or unmount initiated by the child under the slave mountpoint is only visible to the child namespace, but any mount or unmount initiated by the parent is visible to the child.
+That is, mount changes propagate into the child, but not out to the parent.
+- `MS_PRIVATE` - Any new mount or unmount initiated under the private mountpoint is only visible within the namespace.
+That is, mount changes do not propagate.

+In addition, Linux supports another type of mount; `MS_BIND`.
+This is similar to our native `lofs` mount which is used to mount an existing directory someplace else in the filsystem.
+One key difference is that under a `MS_BIND` mount, filesystems mounted under the source directory will not be visible under the bind mounted directory, unless the recursive option (`MS_REC`) was used.
+See the `mount(2)` man page for more details on the `MS_BIND` mount option.

+## Mount Namespace Example

-In order to gain insight into the mechanisms in play, systemd was straced on a Linux machine while it started a PrivateTmp-enabled service.
+In order to gain insight into the `PrivateTmp` mechanisms in play, systemd was straced on a Linux machine while it started a PrivateTmp-enabled service.
 These are the relevant actions which were recorded:

 ```
 unshare(CLONE_NEWNS)